 No. In fact, we recommend that you get in touch with our team and learn your options before accepting any settlement offers.

 Often, the insurance company's first offer is a low one.
 It may not account for your future medical care costs or income losses.
-When we investigate your case, we can tell you what a more appropriate settlement amount looks like.
+When we investigate your case, we can tell you what a more appropriate and fair settlement amount looks like.
 Then, we'll do the legwork of negotiating for you.

 Also, if the insurance company asks you to make a recorded statement, decline to do so.
 Such statements could be used against you when you seek compensation.